Interface CreatePracticeRunConfigurationRequest.Builder

 • outcomeAlarms

-The outcome alarm for practice runs is a required Amazon CloudWatch alarm that you specify that ends a practice run when the alarm is in an ALARM state.
+Outcome alarms for practice runs are alarms that you specify that end a practice run when one or more of the alarms is in an ALARM state.

-Configure the alarm to monitor the health of your application when traffic is shifted away from an Availability Zone during each practice run.
-You should configure the alarm to go into an ALARM state if your application is impacted by the zonal shift, and you want to stop the zonal shift, to let traffic for the resource return to the Availability Zone.
+Configure one or more of these alarms to monitor the health of your application when traffic is shifted away from an Availability Zone during each practice run.
+You should configure these alarms to go into an ALARM state if you want to stop a zonal shift, to let traffic for the resource return to the original Availability Zone.

 This is a convenience method that creates an instance of the ControlCondition.Builder avoiding the need to create one manually via ControlCondition.builder().